-Lacuna Passage is a story-driven exploration and survival game set on Mars, drawing inspiration from titles like Dear Esther, 2001: A Space Odyssey, and even Pokemon Snap.
+Lacuna Passage is a story-driven exploration and survival game set on Mars, drawing inspiration from titles like Dear Esther, Gone Home, and even Pokemon Snap.
 You play as Jessica Rainer, the only survivor of the crashed Heracles mission, investigating the disappearance of the first ever manned mission to Mars.
 You have several tools at your disposal, but most important are your skills of observation.
 You will need to uncover mission logs, recorded audio files, and other physical clues left behind at critical mission locations in order to uncover the truth.
 There are 25 square miles of open terrain around the crash site for you to explore, and in order to find the missing crew of the Hermes you won't want to explore blindly.
 You must carefully manage your vital resources or you will find yourself stranded in the great red wasteland with no food, water, or oxygen.
 Time and nature are your enemies in Lacuna Passage.

 An overview of our successful crowdfunding adventure for Lacuna Passage.